Required

 Driving on a Suspended License in Maryland

 Many people do not realize how seriously the state of Maryland and the Maryland Motor Vehicle Administration (MVA) take charges of driving on a suspended license.
-Driving on a suspended license in Maryland is a crime punishable by up to $1,000.00 in fines and one year in jail.
+Driving on a suspended license is a crime punishable by up to $1,000.00 in fines and one year in jail.
 In fact, repeat offenders can receive up to three years in jail with advanced penalties.
 Those charged with driving while suspended should contact a Maryland traffic attorney for help building the best defense possible under the circumstances.

 There are a number of reasons the MVA may suspend or revoke a Maryland driver’s license: